Tutorial | Data transfer with visual recipes#

 One way to handle this is to infer the storage types from the data and save the updated schema.

-1. Open the orders dataset.
+1. Double click to open the orders dataset.

 2. Navigate to the Settings tab.